 The photos above should be credited to Kay Klubertanz.

-Kathleen is the author of twenty-five published books.
+Kathleen is the author of the following published books.

-- Fifteen historical novels and mysteries for young readers from American Girl
+- Twenty historical novels and mysteries for young readers from American Girl

-- Three Chloe Ellefson Historic Sites mysteries for adults and mature teens from Midnight Ink
+- Seven Chloe Ellefson Historic Sites mysteries for adults and mature teens from Midnight Ink

 - Five children's historical novels about the American Civil War from Dutton and White Mane Kids

-- One non-fiction history book about the American Civil War from Stackpole Books
+- One non-fiction history about the American Civil War from Stackpole Books

 - One young adult (YA) novel from Cricket Books